Oyatsumi/NarutoBrowserMmorpg/README.md

 Ps2.: You may access "admin.php" to alter some stuff of the game, but beware, some images are linked to them such as the "monsters cards".

-Ps3.: For you to play withouth an admin account ("authlevel == 1"), remove this code from index.php, for instance:
+Ps3.: For you to play without an admin account ("authlevel == 1"), remove this code from index.php, for instance:
 Once you create a new account it is a normal account, not an admin account and the game won't run.
 	// Close game.
 	if ($controlrow["gameopen"] == 0) {